 How do you combat an off day when you’re aiming to run longer?
 Find what works for you.
 For some, it’s finding a killer playlist that motivates you even when you’re not feeling your best.
 Others enjoy using mental imagery, such as imagining yourself crushing your PR on race day.

+Try interval training to spice things up and keep your run going.
 On a rough day, I like to count light posts or markers on the trail–I know each one gets me closer to the end of the run.
 Often, I discover I’ve stopped counting after a couple of miles because my legs and body have gotten on board.
 Don’t forget to check out our motivational videos on developing mental toughness!

 Of course, there’s a caveat.
 If you have the pain of an injury, you have to cut a run short and tend to the injury.
 Don’t push through just to complete a run–you’ll only make it worse.